shravankumargulvadi/Structure-and-Interpretation-of-Computer-Programmes/README.md

 # Structure-and-Interpretation-of-Computer-Programmes
-This Repository contains my hand-written notes of my learning from the Structure and Interpretation of Computer programs by Abelson and Sussman and the Lecture Series by Brian Harvey
+This Repository contains hand-written notes of my learning from the Structure and Interpretation of Computer programs by Abelson and Sussman and the corresponding Lecture Series by Brian Harvey